pinguinson/arch-on-laptop/README.md

 # Arch Linux on laptop
 Installation guide for Arch Linux on a modern laptop (EFI).
+Basic installation part should work with almost any laptop (you may encounter problems with wifi though).
+Advanced part is mostly optimized for ASUS UX32L.

 ## Basic installation